 Read stories about Oregon hiking.

 Powder-seekers can get ready to ride with skis and snowboards from Portland’s Deviation Works and ON3P, Hood River’s TREW Gear, and Bend’s SnoPlanks.
 Also in Portland, Cliogear makes lightweight ski packs.
+Learn more about Oregon’s ski and snowboard brands.
 Of course, a season pass to one of Oregon’s acclaimed ski areas would be well received (just make sure they know what to expect this year).
 In between runs at Mt.
 Bachelor, the Oregon Trail of Dreams offers special snowy tours on dogsleds.

 Read stories about Oregon snow sports.